 1. You should wash your breasts morning and night with gentle soap.
 You can also ask your doctor about this.
 There are ways to prevent skin fold rashes, including weight loss; if the rashes under the breasts are related to diabetes, then control glucose and good daily hygiene.

-Treatment options also include using a drying agent to decrease moisture in the area, with antifungal creams or ointments to less the presence of microorganisms.
+Treatment options also include using a drying agent to decrease moisture in the area, with antifungal creams or ointments to lessen the presence of microorganisms.

 4. You should wear well-fitting, supportive cotton bras which can trap moisture.
 If the skin is damaged, try changing your bra daily or using cotton dressings.